SUBSCRIBE TO KUCHINGBORNEO.INFOTELEGRAM TO GET NEWS & UPDATES ON KUCHING.

 VISITING & ACTIVITIES AT TATANG-SATANG

 The national park can only be visited if there is prior arrangements with the Sarawak Forestry, which is the department governing National Parks in Sarawak.
+Booking through the governing department can be tedious.

 Due to the sensitive nature of the habitats, conservation takes priority over tourism and visitors are only allowed within 2.8km of Pulau Talang Besar, Pulau Talang Kecil, Pulau Satang Kecil or the Ara-Banun Wildlife Sanctuary.